 That didn't help.
 I just didn't know how to handle one of my children until I learned his cues, but had no helpful or informative input.
 But learn I did and little by little we made it all the way through childhood alive!
 There are some basic tenets of Biblical design that helped me free my children to be themselves.

-1. I believed that God had crafted them uniquely by design to fulfill a calling on their lives and that their very different personalities would eventually show me why they were so different and what they were made to do.
+1. I believed that God had crafted them uniquely by design to fulfill a calling on their lives.
+Their very different personalities would eventually show me why they were so different and what they were made to do.
 Sarah was reading books hundreds of pages long when she was 6.
 Joel was harmonizing when he was 3.
-Nathan just couldn't do math--or grammar rules but was writing stories 100 pages when he was 12. --and always wanted to have his own way and do things that he had thought up in his brain. (my creative inventor) Then there was Joy.
-Talking and questioning me from the day she was born and is now on a debate scholarship speaking for profit! :O)
+Nathan just couldn't do math--or grammar rules but was writing stories 100 pages when he was 12, if he dictated them to me, as he couldn't spell, either.
+Always, Nathan wanted to have his own way and do things that he had thought up in his brain. (my creative inventor).
+Slowly, slowly, I taught him to choose to submit his strong will to Clay and me so that we could train his character, his values, his decisions.
+Then there was Joy.
+Talking and questioning me from the day she was born who is ended up in college with a debate scholarship :O)

-I learned to just love the unique people God had formed when He crafted my children for a purpose.
+I learned to just love the unique people God had formed inside of me, when He crafted my children for a specific purpose.

-Now, Sarah has written 2 books and has foregone the college path.
-Joel is a composer working in California on film and television scores.
-Nathan is dreaming his own way in Hollywood--launching his first film under incredibly difficult circumstances.
+Now, Sarah has become a writer, finishing her degree at Oxford, and she is still reading hundreds of books.
+Joel is a composer, still singing, working on film and television scores, producing his own original music..
+Nathan is dreamed his own way through Hollywood--launching his first film under incredibly difficult circumstances.
 Joy entered college at 17, is on a debate scholarship--and is still questioning all issues, but now I can see it was a gift, not a detriment.
+Now she is getting her masters in theology at St. Andrews--all those questions are still bubbling up, but now they are focussed on bigger issues, perhaps to fulfill her long term work.

 And the others had some interesting issues--but each required unique wisdom to understand their motivations and hearts and limitations, so that I could parent them according to their own bent.
 Study your children and pray for insight.